3DO-EU/nozzle-camera/README.md

 ## Recipient / Nonparticipant
-In that start we had one main CAD devolper (RayKn#2312 Raymond Knetemann) He said he would be more dedicated to the project if he got some kind of payment, as we wanted to fast-track the project we agreed..
+In that start we had one main CAD devolper (RayKn#2312 Raymond Knetemann) He said he would be more dedicated to the project if he got some kind of payment, as we wanted to fast-track the project we agreed...
-We made a deal on a LDO Voron v0.1 for him making us this mounts
+We made a deal on an LDO Voron v0.1 for him making us these mounts

 -	Voron SB
 -	RatRig Eva 3.x
 -	Voron AB